JyotinderSingh/TaskMaster/README.md

 - **Scheduler**: The scheduler is the front-end server of the system.
 It receives tasks from the clients and schedules them for execution.

 - **Coordinator**: The coordinator is responsible for selecting the tasks that need to be executed at a given instant based on their schedules.
+The coordinator is also responsible for handling worker registration and decommissioning.
 It selects the tasks to be executed and distributeds them across the available workers to execute.

 - **Worker**: Workers are responsible for executing the tasks assigned to them by the coordinator.
 Once a task is completed, the worker reports the status back to the coordinator.
+Workers automatically register with the coordinator and communicate their "liveness" via heartbeats.

 - **Client**: Clients submit tasks to the scheduler for execution using an HTTP endpoint.
 They can also query the scheduler for the status of their tasks.

 - **Database**: A PostgreSQL database is used to store information about tasks such as their ID, task information, scheduling information, completion information.
 The coordinator and scheduler interact with the database to retrieve and update task information.

 Each of these components is implemented as a separate service, and they communicate with each other using gRPC.
 This architecture allows for high scalability and fault tolerance.

+## Life of a Task

+### Scheduling

+1. The user schedules a task by sending an HTTP request to the scheduler.
+2. The scheduler persists the task's information and scheduling info into the database.

+### Execution

+1. The coordinator runs scans on the DB every few seconds to get the currently scheduled tasks.
+2. The coordinator takes the currently scheduled tasks and distributes them across the workers.
+3. The workers add the tasks they receive into an in-memory queue, from where the tasks are picked up as soon as a thread is available to execute them.

+### Retries

+1. The coordinator only retries task execution in case it was not able to submit the task to a worker successfully in the previous run.
+2. Tasks that may have failed on the worker are not retried.

+### Limitations

+1. This is an educational project, not meant for actual production use and has several limitations.
+2. Tasks are just strings representing arbitrary data, the main goal of this project is to demonstrate a system which can efficiently schedule tasks - and scale according to the system load.
+3. The coordinator follows a push-based approach for execution which may overload the workers if enough workers are not available.

 ## Directory Structure